How to Increase the Rental Value of Your Investment

 Add a bedroom

-If square footage allows, consider converting an existing room like a den, into a bedroom or creating a room from scratch.
-An extra bedroom will increase the monthly rent you can ask significantly.
+- If square footage allows, consider converting an existing room like a den, into a bedroom or creating a room from scratch.
+An extra bedroom will increase the monthly rent you can ask for significantly.
+Check out the latest Rental Stats to see what the difference is between 1 bedroom, 2 bedroom, and 3 bedroom listings across the Greater Vancouver Area.

 When deciding how much to invest in improvements, consider the 3 governing principles of your investment: